Academic Degrees and Programs

 Change/Declaration of Concentration

-To declare a concentration, students must complete a Program of Study Declaration form which is available in the Academic Achievement Center, the Registrar’s Office, or on either department’s website.
+To declare a concentration, students must complete a Program of Study Declaration form which is available on the Registrar’s Office forms page.
 Students may change their concentration at any time.

 Change of Major for Upperclassmen

-Students may change majors at any time by obtaining the Program of Study Declaration form, which is available in the Academic Achievement Center, the Registrar’s Office, or on either department’s website.
-Students must secure the signatures of the department chairpersons involved, and file the completed form with the Registrar’s Office.
+Students may change majors at any time by obtaining the Program of Study Declaration form, which is available on the Registrar’s Office forms page.
+Students must secure the electronic signature of the department chairperson involved to declare a major.

 Change/Declaration of Minor

-In order to be enrolled in any minor offered by the university, a student must declare the intended minor on the Program of Study Declaration form available in the Academic Achievement Center, the Registrar’s Office, or on either department’s website.
+In order to be enrolled in any minor offered by the university, a student must declare the intended minor on the Minor Add/Drop form available on the Registrar’s Office forms page.
 Students may change their minor at any time.

 Class Year Designation